 The device boundary requirements, including device boundary criteria and propagation model, are detailed in the Radiocommunications (Unacceptable Levels of Interference — 1800 MHz Band) Determination 2023 [7].

-Prospective licensees should be aware that Advisory note FA (see section 5.3) will also be attached to all PTS licences located within 100 km and operating co-channel to a spectrum licence boundary.
+Prospective licensees should be aware that Advisory note FA (note applicable to rail PTS licences) (see section 5.3) will also be attached to all PTS licences located within 100 km and operating co-channel to a spectrum licence boundary.
 This note advises PTS licensees that within this distance, if interference into a PTS receiver occurs, the spectrum licensee has priority irrespective of date the spectrum licence device was first operated.

 Assessing Interference: Spectrum Licensed Devices